Travel to Nunavik from the South

 - For any other information concerning your trip, contact: email@example.com

-Given that quarantine is the most effective method to prevent the spread of COVID-19, the obligation to quarantine applies to all travellers.1 Quarantine may be carried out in the South or in the North (or a combination of both).
-Quarantine must be for an uninterrupted period of 14 days, apart from the day of travel to Nunavik.
+Given that quarantine is the most effective method to prevent the spread of COVID-19, the obligation to quarantine applies to all travellers according to their individual protection.
+Quarantine may be carried out in the South or in the North (or a combination of both).
+Quarantine must be for an uninterrupted period of 10 days, apart from the day of travel to Nunavik.

 - Quarantine: instructions to follow